rackspace/maybe-ts/README.md

 Here's a nice introduction to the concept:
 [Implementing a Maybe Pattern using a TypeScript Type Guard](https://medium.com/@sitapati/implementing-a-maybe-pattern-using-a-typescript-type-guard-81b55efc0af0)

-### Example by story
+### Example by Story

-You might have defined a data repository class (access to a data store) like this:
+You might define a data repository class (access to a data store) like this:

 ```ts
 class WidgetRepository {